 D2, the Urban Transit Design Guidelines and The 360 Plan outline design decisions that affect the context of the downtown environment.
-CityMAP, the recently begun Texas Department of Transportation (TxDOT) Interstate 345 (I-345) Feasibility Study as well as other organized studies, also play a big role recommending agency coordination and project considerations for the benefit of downtown commuters, business owners, developers and residents and the overall success on the east side of Downtown Dallas and Deep Ellum.
+CityMAP and the recently begun Texas Department of Transportation (TxDOT) Interstate 345 (I-345) Feasibility Study also play a big role recommending agency coordination and project considerations for the benefit of downtown commuters, business owners, developers and residents and the overall success on the east side of Downtown Dallas and Deep Ellum.